timothymugayi/localstack_python_examples/README.md

 Python version is set to **3.8.3** in condo environment.yml.
 You may change this if you wish to match with your client version or change your client version.

+## Want to contribute ?

+Feel free to raise A PR with new examples